 Many companies are also releasing a new hybrid option of familiar models, such as the Hyundai Elantra, the Toyota Corolla, and the Honda Accord.
 But between a gas-powered Accord and a hybrid Accord (all other factors being equal), you’ll probably pay more for insurance for the hybrid.

-“I got my quotes from Jerry and my jaw literally dropped.
+"I got my quotes from Jerry and my jaw literally dropped.
 My deductibles were so low!
-I usually don’t rate apps but this one deserved the five stars!”
+I usually don’t rate apps but this one deserved the five stars!" - Satisfied Jerry User

-Why are green cars more expensive to insure?
+Why are electric cars expensive to insure?

 This is due to unique parts and service needs.